Honorees

 Laura A. Rodgers née Stamford

 Laura Rodgers DrAP, CRNA, CHSE serves as the Simulation Coordinator for the Oakland University-Beaumont Graduate Program of Nurse Anesthesia.
 She graduated from the University of Pittsburgh with a Bachelor of Science Degree in Nursing and earned her Master of Science in Nursing from the Oakland University-Beaumont Graduate Program of Nurse Anesthesia.
+Rodgers completed her Doctorate of Anesthesia Practice at the University of Michigan in 2017.
+She obtained her CHSE in 2018, a certification for educators focused on healthcare simulation.

 Rich Siniawski